isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/yammer-service-description/administration-and-security-features-in-yammer.md

 ## <a name="company-resources"></a>Recursos de la compañía
 <a name="bkmk_CompanyResources"> </a>

-Agregue archivos importantes y vínculos a proporcionar a los empleados un acceso rápido a los recursos de empresa al igual que las directivas de recursos humanos, las ventajas de los calendarios de vacaciones o de información.
+Agregue archivos y vínculos importantes para proporcionar a los empleados acceso rápido a los recursos de la compañía, como las directivas de recursos humanos, la información sobre beneficios o los calendarios de vacaciones.

 ## <a name="password-policies"></a>Directivas de contraseñas
 <a name="bkmk_PasswordPolicies"> </a>